Role landing page • Interior fit-out finishing

 What “Polish employer + Germany project” usually means

-• Employment documentation that matches your role, working time, and project location.
+• Employment documents that match role, working time, and project location.

-• Clear gross hourly pay logic; pay must respect Germany’s statutory floor and applicable site rules.
+• Gross pay logic respecting Germany’s statutory floor and site rules.

-• Project onboarding: safety briefing, access rules, and coordination contact (often EN-friendly).
+• Onboarding: safety briefing, access rules, site coordination contact (often EN-friendly).

-• Accommodation/transport can be arranged project-by-project; details depend on site and season.
+• Accommodation/transport can be arranged project-by-project (depends on site & season).

 What you must be ready for (site controls)

-• Identity and document checks on-site; keep your documents accessible and consistent.
+• Identity and document checks on-site; keep papers accessible and consistent.

 • Time tracking discipline (start/stop, breaks) and clean reporting.

-• Professional behavior and PPE compliance (repeat violations typically end assignments).
+• PPE compliance and professional behavior (repeat violations can end assignments).

 Work authorization (non-EU)